groenator/iptvboss-docker/README.md

 - Debian-based VNC server.
 - IPTVBoss application pre-installed.
-- XC Server starting on boot.
+- XC Server starting on boot only when setting the `XC_SERVER=true` variable, otherwise it won't start.
 - Audio is enabled by default.
 Users can play videos with audio from the browser.
-- Run the container as a non-root user and you can also change the user and group ID of the container.
+- Run the container as a non-root user with the desire PUID and PGID set up.
 - Pre-configured VNC server with a default password.
 User can change the VNC settings by overriding the environment variables.
 - Automatically configuring the cron job for updating the EPG.
 - Cronitor.io integration for monitoring the cron job(optional)